Significance tests of feature relevance for a black-box learner: Introduction

-In the existing literature, inference methods can be categorized into two groups: non-blackbox tests and blackbox tests.
-Non-blackbox tests, such as the Wald test \citep{fahrmeir2007regression} and likelihood-ratio test \citep{king1989unifying,wasserman2020universal}, perform hypothesis testing for discriminative features based on the asymptotic distribution of the corresponding parameters in a parametric model such as a linear model.
-While blackbox tests focus on model-free hypothesis testing, especially for deep neural networks, for example, Model-X knockoffs, conditional randomization tests (CRT; \citep{candes2018panning}) and holdout randomization test (HRT; \citep{tansey2018holdout}).
-Specifically, Model-X knockoffs conduct variable selection with FDR control based on a specified variable importance measure on each of individual features.
-CRT and HRT examine the independence between the outcome and each individual feature conditional on the remaining features.
-The leave-one-covariate-out (LOCO; \citep{lei2018distribution}) introduces the excess prediction error for each feature to measure its importance for a given dataset.
+In the existing literature, inference methods can be categorized into two groups: non-black-box tests and black-box tests.
+Non-black-box tests, such as the Wald test \cite{fahrmeir2007regression} and the likelihood-ratio test \cite{king1989unifying,wasserman2020universal}, perform hypothesis testing for hypothesized features (i.e. features of interest) based on the asymptotic distribution of the estimated parameters in a parametric model such as a linear model.
+Black-box tests focus on a model-free hypothesis, such as Model-X knockoffs, conditional randomization tests (CRT; \cite{candes2018panning}), holdout randomization test (HRT; \cite{tansey2018holdout}), permutation test (PT; \cite{ojala2010permutation}), conditional permutation test (CPT; \cite{berrett2019conditional}), and leave-one-covariate-out test (LOCO; \cite{lei2018distribution}).
+Specifically, Model-X knockoffs conduct variable selection with FDR control based on a specified variable importance measure on each of the individual features.
+CRT, HRT, and CPT examine the independence between the outcome and each feature conditional on the remaining features (at least for their simulations and implementation).
+PT examines the marginal independence between the outcome and hypothesized features.
+LOCO introduces the excess prediction error for each feature to measure its importance for a given dataset.